castig/Frontend-Javascript-Rubric/README.md

 + Consistency of HTML, CSS, and Javascript to given specification or mockup.
 + Responsiveness of site with an appropriate load-time (as measured by the YSlow plugin).
 + Organize site file structure in an intuitive manner, with separate files for HTML, CSS, and Javascript.
-+ Use SEO techniques to optimize the site’s visibility in search engines.
++Use SEO techniques to optimize the site’s visibility in search engines.

 ##Project Rubric